Chapters and verses of the Bible

-The original Jewish and Christian bibles did not have chapter and verse divisions—such divisions forming part of the paratext of the Bible.
+The original Jewish and Christian Bibles did not have chapter and verse divisions—such divisions forming part of the paratext of the Bible.
 Since the early 13th century, most copies and editions of the Bible have presented all but the shortest of the scriptural books with divisions into chapters, generally a page or so in length.
 Since the mid-16th century, editors have further subdivided each chapter into verses – each consisting of a few short lines or of one or more sentences.
 Sometimes a sentence spans more than one verse, as in the case of Ephesians 2:8–9, and sometimes there is more than one sentence in a single verse, as in the case of Genesis 1:2.
-And sometimes a verse starts in mid–sentence, as in 1 Corinthians 12:9.
 The Jewish divisions of the Hebrew text differ at various points from those used by Christians.
-For instance, Jewish tradition regards the ascriptions to many Psalms as independent verses or as parts of the subsequent verses, whereas established Christian practice treats each Psalm ascription as independent and unnumbered, resulting in 116 more verses in Jewish versions than in the Christian texts.
+For instance, Jewish tradition regards the ascriptions of many Psalms as independent verses or as parts of the subsequent verses, whereas established Christian practice treats each Psalm ascription as independent and unnumbered, resulting in 116 more verses in Jewish versions than in the Christian texts.
 Some chapter divisions also occur in different places, e.g. Hebrew Bibles have 1 Chronicles 5:27–41 where Christian translations have 1 Chronicles 6:1–15.